-The success of eLife assessments will depend (in part) on whether readers interpret the common vocabulary in the manner that eLife intends.
+The utility of eLife assessments will depend (in part) on whether readers interpret the common vocabulary in the manner that eLife intends.
 Mismatches between eLife’s intentions and readers’ perceptions could lead to inefficient or inaccurate communication.
-In this study, we intend to empirically evaluate the psychometric properties of the eLife vocabulary (Table 1) and assess whether an alternative vocabulary (Table 2) has more desirable properties.
+In this study, we intend to empirically evaluate how the eLife vocabulary (Table 1) is interpreted and assess whether an alternative vocabulary (Table 2) elicits more desirable interpretations.
 Our goal is not to disparage eLife’s progressive efforts, but to make a constructive contribution towards a more transparent and informative peer review process.
 We hope that a vocabulary with good empirical performance will be more attractive and useful to other journals considering adopting eLife’s approach.

-Our study is modelled on psychometric studies that report considerable individual differences in people’s interpretation of probabilistic phrases (Budescu et al., 2014; Budescu & Wallsten, 1985; Lichtenstein & Newman, 1967; Reagan et al., 1989; Theil, 2002; Wallsten et al., 1986; Willems et al., 2020).
+Our study is modelled on prior studies that report considerable individual differences in people’s interpretation of probabilistic phrases (Budescu et al., 2014; Budescu & Wallsten, 1985; Lichtenstein & Newman, 1967; Reagan et al., 1989; Theil, 2002; Wallsten et al., 1986; Willems et al., 2020).
 In a prototypical study of this kind, participants are shown a probabilistic statement like “It will probably rain tomorrow” and asked to indicate the likelihood of rain on a scale from 0-100%.
 Analogously, we intend to show people statements about hypothetical scientific studies using phrases drawn from the eLife vocabulary or the alternative vocabulary, and ask them to indicate the study’s significance/importance or strength of support on a scale from 0-100.
 These responses will allow us to gauge the extent to which people’s interpretations of the vocabulary phrases are consistent with each other and consistent with the intended rank order.

 Research aims